-A hot cup of tea spiced with freshly grated ginger, brightened with a dash of milk is how I love to start my day.
-This soothing and invigorating Indian-style Ginger tea, or Adrak wali chai, is made with just four ingredients, and is ready in 10 minutes!
+A hot cup of tea spiced with freshly grated ginger, gently flavored with a touch of cardamom, brightened with a dash of milk, is how I love to start my day.
+This soothing and invigorating Indian Ginger tea, or Adrak chai, is made with just four ingredients and is ready in 10 minutes!

-It won't be an exaggeration to say that the aroma, flavor and taste of this cherished hot beverage is what gets more than one billion people out of bed every single day!
+It won't be an exaggeration to say that the aroma, flavor, and taste of this cherished Adrak ki chai is what gets more than one billion people in India out of bed every single day... including me!

 Tea, or chai, is perhaps the most common beverage in most north-Indian homes.
 Even when guests visit unannounced, they rarely leave without having a cup of tea 🙂